All Blacks drop five players ahead of Wallabies tests matches

+All Blacks Head Coach Steve Hansen says it will be hard for the five players dropped from the Rugby Championship squad today to make the Rugby World Cup later this year but the door will remain open.
-The All Blacks have named a 34-man squad for the two Bledisloe Cup test matches in Perth and Auckland.

-Five players have been omitted from the initial squad of 39 players at the start of the Rugby Championship: Shannon Frizell, Dalton Papalii, Josh Ioane, Asafo Aumua and Karl Tu'inukuafe.
+The All Blacks named a 34-man squad for the two Bledisloe Cup test matches in Perth and Auckland next month.
+Five players have been omitted from the initial squad of 39 players named at the start of the Rugby Championship: Shannon Frizell, Dalton Papalii, Josh Ioane, Asafo Aumua and Karl Tu'inukuafe.

 It will hurt their chances of making the 31-man Rugby World Cup squad to be named next month as they will need to impress at Mitre 10 Cup level to make their way back into the squad.

+"It's not that he's [Tu'inukuafe] done anything wrong.
+We've said that we want mobile ball playing props who can also do their core roles.
+We're still pretty keen on Atu and I guess there's only room for six [props] there and at the World Cup we can only take five so we've still got some culling to do."

+Before the culling and the World Cup squad announcement, expected at the end of August, the All Blacks face two Bledisloe Cup tests.

-All Blacks Head Coach Steve Hansen said: "Bledisloe Cup Tests are always massive tests.
-We know that the Wallabies will be confident after their win over Argentina and desperate to win this first match, so we're looking forward to getting to Perth and getting into our test preparation.
+"Bledisloe Cup Tests are always massive tests.
+We know that the Wallabies will be confident after their win over Argentina and desperate to win this first match, so we're looking forward to getting to Perth and getting into our test preparation," Hansen said.

 "The Bledisloe Cup is the second most important trophy for us, after the Rugby World Cup, and we're really looking forward to the next two Tests coming up.
 Two weeks together will give us solid preparation towards growing our game understanding and getting our execution honed, so that's exciting.